MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/battery-info.md

 Coding against this interface in the shared code will allow the Xamarin.Forms app to access the power management APIs on each platform.

 > [!NOTE]
-> **Note**: Classes implementing the Interface must have a parameterless constructor to work with the `DependencyService`.
+> Classes implementing the Interface must have a parameterless constructor to work with the `DependencyService`.
 Constructors can't be defined by interfaces.

 <a name="iOS_Implementation" />